mapbox/mapbox-gl-native/README.md

 If you intend to develop here, `mapbox-gl-cocoa` is included as a submodule of the overall build setup.

-To pull down the submodule(s), run:

-    git submodule init
-    git submodule update

-Then, you can run `make iproj` to create and open an Xcode project with an iOS-specific view controller housing.
+You can run `make iproj` to create and open an Xcode project with an iOS-specific view controller housing.
 This will automatically install required dependencies as well.

 Note that if you are doing OS X development as well, to toggle from OS X back to iOS, you will need to `make iproj` again.